Video

 or exceeds what you'd only have seen in video studios back in TV's

-infancy.
-Although many people are progressing to the DVD recorder,
+Although many people progressed to the DVD recorder,

 millions of TV viewers and Hollywood movie enthusiasts.
 The second hand